department-of-veterans-affairs/vagov-content/pages/education/benefit-rates/dea-rates.md

 <div class="va-introtext">

-If you’re a survivor or a dependent of a Veteran, you may qualify for education benefits.
-These benefits cover institutional training, like colleges and universities and correspondence schools.
-They also cover special restorative training, which helps a survivor or dependent with physical or mental disabilities so that they’ll be better able to pursue an educational program.
+View 2019 Survivors' and Dependents' Educational Assistance (Chapter 35) rates.
+These benefits cover training at colleges, universities, and other type of schools as well as special restorative training for , which helps a survivor or dependent with physical or mental disabilities so that they’ll be better able to pursue an educational program.

 The rates on this page are effective **October 1, 2018**.